michidk/step-ftp-deploy/README.md

 # ftp-deploy

 Deploy your files with FTP.
-It looks for list of files and their md5sum in *remote-file* and compare with local generated files.
-If file is changed or removed it will be deleted from FTP repository and then modified of new files will be pushed to FTP repository.
+It looks for list of files and their md5sum in **remote-file** and compare with local generated files.
+If some of local file is changed (or removed) it will be deleted from FTP repository and then that modified (or new) file will be pushed to FTP repository.
-If *remote-file* is not in sync with actual files on *destination*, please clean *destination* and start again.
+If **remote-file** is not in sync with actual files on **destination**, please clean **destination** and start again.

 # Options

 * `destination` (required) Full FTP path to upload to.
 Should start with ftp:// and end with wwwroot or public_html
 * `username` (required) Username to connect to FTP server.
 * `password` (required) Password to connect to FTP server
 * `remote-file` (optional, default is a *remote.txt*) It is a list of md5sum and filename (one filename in one row).
 It is should be kept synchronized with files.
-If you lose syncgronization, simple remove all you files from destination and it will be regenerated.
+If you lose synchronization, simple remove all you files from destination and they will be uploaded again.
+* `timeout` (optional, default is 20) Since uploading large repositories may take a long time you can define TIMEOUT when to stop and send **remote-file**.
+If wercker stop the scriptbefore we push **remote-file**, then we do not know what is actually on server.

 # Example